Our Favorite Things

 Boulenc Pany Café- pizza and other delicious foods- good for brunch, lunch, or casual dinner

 Itanoni- excellent for traditional breakfast.
-One of Alice Waters’ favourite.
-Taxi ride away.
+One of Alice Waters’ favorites.
+Taxi ride away

 Pan:am- excellent cinnamon buns and coffee, just down the street.